hunkeelin/infrastructure/README.md

    - [Authenticate with Okta and kube2iam assume-role](https://github.com/TheOnly-Co/oktaasume)
    - Couple CICD with helm to deploy microservices
    - Logging and monitoring with elaticsearch
-   - Deploy container services and work with Docker images
+   - Deploy containerized services and work with Docker images
  - [AWS amazon linux 2](https://aws.amazon.com/amazon-linux-2/)
    - Working with ami